Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 AC-Coupled Batteries

-In an AC-coupled system, the DC power that is collected by the panels is converted to AC power before it goes anywhere.
 A microinverter is attached to the underside of each panel and its job is to convert that power to something the house can use: AC power.
-AC power goes to the house for operating appliances and lights.
-Any extra AC power is sent to the battery.

 However, all battery storage must be in the form of DC energy.
 All batteries can only store energy in the form of DC (direct current).
-So, the AC electricity leftover from powering the home has to be converted back to DC energy for storage in the battery.
-This is done by inverters or microinverters in the battery (depending on the brand).
-So, power is converted from DC to AC at the panel, it’s sent to the house, and then the extra is sent back to the battery where it’s converted, again, back into DC energy.
+So, the AC electricity that doesn’t go towards powering the home has to be converted back to DC energy for storage in the battery.
+This is done by an inverter or microinverters in the battery (depending on the brand).

 To make things even more complex, we still have to mention that electricity sent back to the electrical grid must be in the form of AC power.
 So there’s yet another conversion back to AC power.